tfpauly/privacy-proxy/draft-geohash-hint.md

 that is accessing a server through a proxy or a VPN might provide a rough hint to a server when looking up information that may vary depending on location.

+This document also defines a how forward proxies can use proxy status fields to inform clients about the result of their Geohash hints.

 ## Requirements

 {::boilerplate bcp14}

 # Geohash Header

-The "Sec-CH-Geohash" and "Server-Connection-Id" are Item Structured Headers {{!I-D.ietf-httpbis-header-structure}}.
+The "Sec-CH-Geohash" is an Item Structured Header {{!I-D.ietf-httpbis-header-structure}}.
 Its value MUST be a String, and MUST have at least 1 character and no more than 12 characters.
 The ABNF is:

 ~~~